 The addition of the offspring turns this new instalment into a buddy movie of sorts with Kratos Jr along for the whole game as a semi-controllable NPC.
 Not only does that affect combat and storytelling but, most importantly, it affects Kratos, as he tries to fight his inner anger demons to set a good example for his boy.

-With no firm release date yet God of War is looking likely for 2017.
+With no firm release date yet, it's looking likely that God of War is going to be released in 2017.

-Quite how Kratos is now living in viking times isn't clear but it is the same guy, with the ability to deploy his Spartan rage when he wants to pound monster heads.
-However, this is a vastly different man now - he's trying to change his ways and deal with the anger he now blames for all his misfortune.
-And that's partly because he's a father.
+Quite how Kratos is now living in viking times isn't clear but it is the same guy.
+That's made clear by his ability to deploy his Spartan rage when he wants to pound monster heads (and Sony specifically confirming it's him).
+However, this is a vastly different man now.
+He's still a very angry human but he's trying to change his ways as he blames his rage for all his past misfortunes.
+And that's partly because he's a father now.
 Which brings us on to...

 Kratos’ son is only referred to as ‘Boy’ so far but the implication is that he may well be a god in the making.
 Sony are refusing to talk about it, but sort of confirmed something’s going on when they were asked directly if his name would be revelatory - cue much nervous laughter and avoidance.
-Current theory is that he could be Ullr, a norse god known for his archery skills and with a father that history never recorded.
+There's mention of 'the dark lineage he's passed on to his son' suggesting some god like inheritance or power.
+Current theory is that he could be Ullr, a Norse god known for his archery skills and with a father that history never recorded.

 Sony keep referring to the new setting as just 'Norse Mythology'.
 There’s not much clue yet as to the actual location or time period.
 Given that the original games played pretty loosely with Greek canon it’s no surprise that this is probably not going to be an exercise in scholarly history - more a mash up of just about every cool thing you can imagine from the lore.

-Gone are the iconic chained Blades of Athena, and instead Kratos now has an axe.
+Gone are those iconic chained Blades of Athena, and instead Kratos now has an axe.
 Combat’s moved to the trigger buttons and lets you juggle hacking blows and fists, while throwing and recalling the axe as a projectile.
-There’s a hint of magic involved with some blue runes inflicting ice damage, suggesting we might see some other elemental effects.
+There’s a hint of magic involved, with some blue runes inflicting ice damage, suggesting we might see some other elemental effects.

 Kratos still has his Spartan Rage, as we mentioned, which can be used to destroy opponents in a savage flurry of blows - so far we’ve seen him destroy a 20 foot troll with his bare hands with it.
-He also gets some help from the boy, who can loose electric arrows for a little fire support on command.
+He also gets some help from the boy, who can loose electric arrows on command for a little fire support.